Lulu on the Bridge: Plot

-Celia is up for a part in Catherine's film, Pandorah's Box, and with Izzy's help and connections, she gets the part of Lulu.
+Celia is up for a part in Catherine's film, Pandora's Box, and with Izzy's help and connections, she gets the part of Lulu.
 Izzy plans to meet Celia in Dublin, where the film is being shot.
 Shortly after she leaves, Izzy is attacked by men in his apartment demanding to know why he killed Stanley Mar.
 He is taken away and held prisoner.
 He meets a mysterious Dr. Van Horn (Willem Dafoe) who tells Izzy how disappointed he is in him.
 Izzy has no idea what he's talking about, but Van Horn seems to know details about Izzy's past—his real name, childhood incidents, and catching fireflies with his brother at their summer house on Echo Lake.
 When Van Horn begins to delve into Izzy's relationships with his father and brother, Izzy responds, "Don't do this to me."
 When reminded that he refused to play music at his father's funeral, he breaks down in tears.
 One night, Van Horn storms into Izzy's cell and tell him, "You're not worthy.
 You've lived a bad dishonest life."
 Having learned about Celia, Van horn now demands that Izzy reveal her whereabouts.
 Izzy refuses to acknowledge that he even knows her.
 As he leaves, Van Horn says, "May God have mercy on your soul."

 Meanwhile, Celia is unable to reach Izzy and she suspects that something is very wrong.
 She fears that Izzy has abandoned her.
 One night she takes out the rock and the blue light appears, but now it only produces in her an overwhelming sadness.
 Distressed, Lulu takes the rock and walks to Ha'penny Bridge, where she drops the stone into the dark river below.
 The following day, Van Horn and his men find Celia in Dublin and attempt to kidnap her.
 They chase her through the streets to Ha'penny Bridge where she had dropped the stone.
 As they close in, she jumps into the river.

 Back in New York, Izzy finally manages to escape his prison.
 He learns of Celia's disappearance from her producer and nearly collapses.
 The producer gives him a videotape of some of Celia's scenes.
 Later at a jazz club, he asks his friends, "Am I a good person or a bad person?"
 Back at his apartment he watches the videotape of Celia and weeps.

 After being shot at the jazz club by the deranged man, Izzy is taken away in an ambulance.
 On the way to the hospital, his heart stops and Izzy Maurer dies, just as the ambulance passes a young aspiring actress named Celia Burns.
 She sees the ambulance pass and makes the sign of the cross.